 “What are you doing?”
 I asked.

-I think Moses’ Promised Land wasn’t that Promised Land.
-Moses’ Promised Land may have been the intimate relationship he had with God.
+Perhaps Moses’ Promised Land wasn’t that Promised Land.
+Moses’ Promised Land may have been the intimate relationship he enjoyed with God.
 “The Lord would speak to Moses face-to-face, as a man speaks with his friend.”
-(Exodus 33:11) Moses had a unique relationship with God.
-Though he didn’t see God face-to-face, he was acquainted with God and God spoke to him as a friend, at times, audibly.
+(Exodus 33:11) Moses had a close relationship with God.
+Though he didn’t see God face-to-face, Moses was acquainted with Go,d who spoke to him as a friend and father.
+At times, audibly while he kept Moses close.

-When Moses asked God to show him His glory because he wanted to see him in all his splendor, not masked by a burning bush or clouds, God gave Moses one of the most significant revelations about Himself found in the Bible.
+When Moses asked God to show him His glory, God gave Moses one of the most significant revelations about Himself found in the Bible.
 “I will cause all my goodness to pass in front of you, and I will proclaim my name, the LORD, in your presence.
 I will have mercy on whom I will have mercy, and I will have compassion on whom I have compassion.
 ‘But,’ he said, ‘you cannot see my face, for no one may see me and live.’
 Then the LORD said, ‘There is a place near me where you may stand on a rock.
 When my glory passes by, I will put you in a cleft in the rock and cover you with my hand until I have passed by.
 Then I will remove my hand and you will see my back; but my face must not be seen.’ ” (Exodus 33:21)

 Moses was able to see something far greater than the Promised Land.
 He was able to see and experience God’s favor and glory, as well as experience the blessings that come from being a faithful leader in obedience to God’s call.
 He also experienced a beautiful, close relationship with God, which we have the opportunity to enjoy today.
 Through Jesus’ sacrificial death on the cross and through His blood and resurrection, He has paid the penalty for our sins, and as a result, we can experience that same “face-to-face” closeness with God that Moses did….each and every day.